remix-run/react-router/docs/guides/migrating-reach-to-6.md

 ### `<Link getProps />`

 This prop getter was useful for styling links as "active".
 Deciding if a link is active is kind of subjective.
-Sometimes you want it to be active if the url matches exactly, sometimes you want it active if it matches partially, and there are even more edge cases involving search params and location state.
+Sometimes you want it to be active if the URL matches exactly, sometimes you want it active if it matches partially, and there are even more edge cases involving search params and location state.

 ```jsx
 // @reach/router